splynx/powerlynx-doc/system/status-page.md

 - Access to Information: Once authorized, the customer can view:
     - Usage Statistics: Current data usage, remaining data, and usage history.
     - Active Vouchers: Details of any active vouchers, including validity period.
-    - Historical Vouchers: Information about past vouchers, their usage, and expiry details.
+    - Historical Vouchers: Information about past vouchers, usage, and expiry details.

 ## Configuration